Invasive Species Surveys

 The Solutions

-Survey methods include baited traps, netting, electric fishing, colonisation traps, walkover surveys, snorkel surveys, plant surveys using grapple, hydroacoustic assessments, eDNA, remote sensing using aerial imagery and artificial intelligence technology.
+Invasive species survey methods include baited traps, netting, electric fishing, colonisation traps, walkover surveys, snorkel surveys, plant surveys using grapple, hydroacoustic assessments, eDNA, remote sensing using aerial imagery and artificial intelligence technology.

 We can also advise on management of INNS and biosecurity protocols to mitigate the risks of new species entering a site.